named-data/NLSR/docs/ROUTER-CONFIG.rst

 We will walk through setting up the faces and creating the configuration file for ``/ndn/edu/memphis/%C1.Router/router1``.

+It is recommended to configure security as described at :doc:`SECURITY-CONFIG`, before starting router configuration.

 Step 1.
 Ensuring nfd is running
 -------------------------------